 - Before you start cooking make sure you have everything ready, including a plate or sheet pan lined with paper towels.

-- Don’t walk away from the chicken while it is frying.
+- Don’t walk away from the chicken while it is deep frying.
 The moment you do is the moment it will probably burn.

 - The oil’s temperature will immediately drop when you add the chicken.
 Give the oil time to come back to temperature between batches.
 If the oil is too cold it will result in oily soggy breading.

-- I like to place the chicken in a fine mesh strainer after dredging in the corn starch to help shake off any excess.
+- I like to place the chicken in a fine mesh strainer after dredging in the cornstarch to help shake off any excess.

 - For the sauce to thicken it is important that is comes to a low boil.
 Once it starts to boil it will quickly start to thicken.

-more comfort chicken love
+more chinese chicken love

 items used in this recipe